 How To Measure & Increase Brand Awareness and Attraction

 Many brands struggle to measure, much less improve, awareness and visibility of their brand.
-Before you can assess your own marketing strategy, you need a clear definition of brand awareness to use as a foundation for building realistic goals, meaningful measurements and performance benchmarks, and a strategy for achieving those important brand-centric goals.
+Before you can assess your own marketing plan, you need a clear definition of brand strategy vs marketing strategy awareness to use as a foundation for building realistic goals, meaningful measurements and performance benchmarks, and a strategy for achieving those important brand-centric goals.

 What Is Brand Awareness?